AnyBlok/AnyBlok/doc/MEMENTO.rst

                                 Test2.name == t1.name).count() == 1

 * Share the ``__table__``.
-    AnyBlok can't give the table at the declaration, because the table doesn't exist yet.
-But during the assembling, if the table exist and le model have the name of this table then AnyBlok link directly the table.
-To define the table you must use the named argument tablename in the target_registry
+    AnyBlok cannot give the table at the declaration, because the table does not exist yet.
+But during the assembly, if the table exists and the model has the name of this table, AnyBlok directly links the table.
+To define the table you must use the named argument ``tablename`` in the ``target_registry``

     ::